 Master's Programme in Electrical Engineering

-Availability and security of electricity supply are global concerns on the continuing rise of energy production and consumption.
-More than ever before, electrical energy is the answer to the urgent energy challenges.
+Electrical energy is now more than ever the answer to the world's urgent energy challenges.
 Electrical energy is the crucial driver of efficiency and success in the energy transition towards a sustainable, truly industrial and consumer-oriented economy.

-You will acquire extensive knowledge of how the industry works, as well engineering skills and technological knowledge needed to design, assess and improve electrical and electronic systems.
+You will acquire extensive knowledge of how the industry works, and engineering skills and technological knowledge needed to design, assess and improve electrical systems.
 You will also develop the knowledge, skills and abilities that will facilitate intellectual, creative, responsive and professional growth, and lifelong learning for continuous improvement.